shaileesjain/context-composition.github.io/index.md

 9. A. G. Huth, W. A. de Heer, T. L. Griffiths, F. E. Theunissen, and J. L. Gallant.
 Natural speech reveals the semantic maps that tile human cerebral cortex.
 Nature, 532(7600):453–458, 2016.
 10. C. Baldassano, J. Chen, A. Zadbood, J. W. Pillow, U. Hasson, and K. A. Norman.
 Discovering event structure in continuous narrative perception and memory.
 Neuron, 95(3):709 – 721.e5,2017.
 11. K. D. Himberger, H.-Y. Chien, and C. J. Honey.
 Principles of temporal processing across thecortical hierarchy.
 Neuroscience, 389:161 – 174, 2018.
 Sensory Sequence Processing in the Brain.
-12. L. Wehbe, B. Murphy, P. Talukdar, A. Fyshe, A. Ramdas, and T. Mitchell.
-Simultaneously uncovering the patterns of brain regions involved in different story reading subprocesses.
-PLOS ONE, 9(11):1–19, 11 2014.
+12. L. Wehbe, A. Vaswani, K. Knight, and T. Mitchell.
+Aligning context-based statistical models of language with brain activity during reading.
+In EMNLP, 2014.
 13. S. Jain and A. Huth.
 Incorporating context into language encoding models for fmri.
 In Advances in Neural Information Processing Systems 31, pages 6628–6637, 2018.